 Breakfast and check-out.
-This day is devoted to the Republic of Montenegro, country that boasts of rich heritage and immense natural beauty.
-Bay of Kotor with its unique landscape is a must-see location for more than 500 cruisers during a year.
-On the way to marvelous Kotor you will make a stop at the town of Perast, little settlement in baroque style.
-From Perast you’ll start a relaxing boat ride along Boka Kotorska Bay to picturesque island of Our Lady of the Rock.
-This manmade Island hosts a church with valuable paintings of local artists, silver votive tablets and a famous votive tapestry.
+This day is devoted to the Republic of Montenegro, a country that boasts of rich heritage and immense natural beauty.
+The Bay of Kotor with its unique landscape is a must-see location for more than 500 cruisers per year.
+On the way to the marvellous Kotor, you will make a stop at the town of Perast, a little settlement baroque in style.
+From Perast, you’ll start a relaxing boat ride along the Bay of Kotor to the picturesque island of Our Lady of the Rocks.
+This manmade island is home to a church with valuable paintings by local artists, silver votive tablets and a famous votive tapestry.

 Breakfast.
-Start walking tour around Dubrovnik – one of the most significant monuments in the world, and one of Europe’s best preserved walled cities known since the 7th century.
-The old town is surrounded with a 2 km long wall that gives a great opportunity to see old Dubrovnik from above, during one-hour relaxing walk: city churches, fortification and monuments are a real must-see.
-Dubrovnik enchanted lots of famous persons to devote their pieces of art to the city, so in this city of marble and light colored stone you’ll find numerous art galleries and unique shops.
-In the historical center of Dubrovnik you will visit the Main Square Stradun, also called Placa, Pile Gate, Rector’s Palace, Sponza palace, Old Town Walls, the church of St. Blaise, the Cathedral, the Jesuit church, Orlando’s Column, Onofrio’s Large Fountain (Great Onofrio Well), the city port and other hidden gems.
+Start walking tour around Dubrovnik, one of the most significant monuments in the world and one of Europe’s best preserved walled cities, known since the 7th century.
+The old town is surrounded by a 2 km long wall that gives a great opportunity to see old Dubrovnik from above during a one hour relaxing walk; the city’s churches, fortifications and monuments are a real must-see.
+Dubrovnik has enchanted a lot of famous persons to devote their pieces of art to the city, thus in this city of marble and light coloured stone, you will find numerous art galleries and unique shops.
+In the historical centre of Dubrovnik, you will visit the main street Stradun, the main square Placa, Pile Gate, the Rector’s Palace, Sponza Palace, the walls of the Old Town, the church of Saint Blaise, the cathedral, the Jesuit church, Orlando’s Column, Big Onofrio’s Fountain, the city port and other hidden gems.

-- Airport arrival and departure transfers,
+- Airport arrival transfer

-- Professional tour guidance throughout the tour,
+- Professional tour guidance throughout the tour

-- VAT, Accommodation taxes and City taxes in every country,
+- VAT, accommodation taxes and city taxes

 - Tour logistics and organization by licensed incoming agency